 Learn more about bath salts here.

 Benzodiazepines or benzos are prescription drugs that slow brain function and decrease central nervous system functions.
-Examples are Valium, Xanex, Klonopin, and Ativan to name a few.
+Examples are Valium, Alprazolam, Klonopin, and Ativan to name a few.
 Benzos come in a tablet form and are generally prescribed to help with anxiety or panic disorders, sleep issues, alcohol withdrawal, and more.
 The misuse of this type of prescription drug can result in serious health issues and complications such as reduced heart rate, respiration, coma, and even death.
 The risk for developing an addiction to benzos is high.

 Learn more about benzos here.

 Cocaine, an illegal substance also known as coke, blow, or crack, is a stimulant drug from the processed leaves of the coca plant.
 Crack is a processed form of the powder which results in rock crystals.
 Cocaine is highly addictive and can quickly lead to severe physical and psychological dependence.
 Serious health issues and negative side effects can occur even during first-time drug use.
 Cocaine use puts individuals at higher risk for heart attacks, stroke, seizures, and respiratory failure all of which can result in sudden death.
 Recently, cocaine has been laced with deadly fentanyl causing overdose and death for many unsuspecting users.

 Methamphetamines or meth come in three main forms; crystal meth, base, and speed.
 All forms of this synthetic central nervous system stimulant are highly addictive and dangerous.
 The effects of the three types of methamphetamines vary because of the different additives used.
 Serious health issues and side effects of meth use include convulsions, overdose, brain damage, coma, and stroke.